What is a Resume:

 ‘Responsibilities include preparing travel itineraries, booking flight tickets etc’ or ‘taking calls, categorizing them, resolving the issues etc’.

-You may also use past tense when you are on a transit.
+You may also use past tense when you are on transit.
 In such cases use phrases like ‘scheduled meetings ’, ‘supervised floor operations ’, ‘provided technical support’.

 10. Personal credentials to be correct: